Smoke alarms

 Be prepared for emergencies by having an escape plan.

-Many people are not aware that the Fire and Rescue Service can come and visit your home, free of charge, and recommend further fire safety tips you can take in your home.
+The Fire and Rescue Service will visit your home, free of charge, and recommend further fire safety tips based on your specific circumstances.

-However, it’s important to remember that whatever precautions you take against house fires, there is always a risk that your home and possessions may be damaged or destroyed by an unexpected fire.
-That’s why it is essential to be properly insured.
+Whatever precautions you take, there’s always a risk that your home and possessions may be damaged or destroyed by an unexpected fire.
+That’s why it’s essential to be properly insured.